 For U.S. and Canadian passport holders, Mobile Passport is a saving grace that addresses the hassle of entering the United States.

-Best travel apps for getting around your destination
+Best free travel apps for getting around your destination

 Getting around places can be challenging when you’re traveling.
 Aside from your typical ride-sharing apps like Uber and Lyft, there are other cool apps out there that make transportation easy and accessible.
 Here are a few that stick out: